-You can do this with a kettlebell, but the comfort of holding the handle could be a bit awkward for your hand grip and possibly straining the joints.
+You can do this with a kettlebell, but the comfort of holding the handle could be a bit awkward for your hand grip and possibly strain the joints.

 If you want some more powerful or explosive movements like swinging or snatches, kettlebells are designed for these than dumbbells.

 4. Workouts movement.
 If you are going to be athletic-focused, kettlebell workouts will work for you.
-For example, kettlebell swinging is more focusing on the core strength and the body’s overall stability.
+For example, kettlebell swinging is more focused on core strength and the body’s overall stability.

 You can still use the dumbbells for the swing but again, the handgrip experience holding the dumbbell when swinging will be unpleasant.

 What Is The Best Weight To Start With A Kettlebell?